phlebotomy technician course

 WHAT IS A CERTIFIED PHLEBOTOMY TECHNICIAN?

-Certified Phlebotomy Technicians (CPT1) are professionally trained skilled individuals authorized to perform skin puncture and venipuncture blood collection, ensuring that the proper amount is taken and that all blood is properly labeled.
-Phlebotomists draw blood, verify the patient’s or blood donor’s identity, label the blood and enter patient information into a database.
+Certified Phlebotomy Technicians (CPT1) are professionally trained skilled individuals authorized to perform skin puncture and venipuncture blood collection, ensuring that the proper amount is taken and that all blood samples are properly labeled.
+Phlebotomists draw blood, learn the order of draw, proper usage of equipment, verify the patient’s or blood donor’s identity, label the blood and enter patient information into a database.
 You’ll assemble and maintain equipment as well to prevent infections or other complications.
-Phlebotomist also help nervous patients under the blood drawing process so they can feel less nervous.
+Phlebotomist also help to calm nervous patients undergoing the blood drawing process so they can feel less nervous.

 PHLEBOTOMY COURSE INFORMATION

-In only 80hrs you can become a Certified Phlebotomy Technician.
-This program provides education for individuals seeking a career in the laboratory as a California Certified Phlebotomy Technician I (CPT I).
-This is a customized accelerated program.
+In only 80hrs you can become a Certified Phlebotomy Technician with our CPT1 training program.
+This program provides education and training for individuals seeking a career as a licensed California Certified Phlebotomy Technician I (CPT I).
+This is a customized accelerated program, but balanced to be completed as fast as possible but not overwhelming.

 Applicants who have 1040 hours or more of documented experience as a phlebotomist must document completion of an approved 20 hour Advanced Didactic Program in Phlebotomy, document 50 successful venipunctures and 10 successful skin punctures on patients, take an approved Certification Examination and apply to the State of California for an application to become State Certified as a Phlebotomist.